 Upon completion of the project, all frozen sample bags can be overnight shipped to Lincoln.
 Ship in a cooler container on ice to keep samples frozen and prevent degradation.
 Analysis will be run at UNL Animal Science Department.

-Project implementation and data collection were the majority of efforts in 2020.
-The beginning of the year consisted of project planning and setting up consistent protocols for implementing and sampling procedures across sites.
+Project implementation and data collection were the majority of efforts in 2020 and 2021.
+The beginning of the project consisted of setting up consistent protocols for implementing and sampling procedures across sites.
 With planting and grazing occurring in the fall and early winter, the only other actions able to be taken were data collection.
-Analysis of results along with outreach and education efforts stemming from our findings will occur in 2021.
+Preliminary data showed less forage loss due to trampling and increased utilization evidenced by increased head days per acre for the strip-grazing treatments.
+Continuous grazing is apt to produce more gain per animal if grazing for less than 90 days due to the opportunity for diet selectivity; however, strip grazing does achieve more calf gain per acre than continuous grazing and lowers the cost of gain, even with the additional labor.
+Analysis of final statewide results along with outreach and education efforts stemming from our findings will occur in 2022.

 Educational & Outreach Activities

-Consultation with cooperating producers on project planning and implementation occurred in 2020.
-Results from year 1 are currently being analyzed, and education and outreach efforts are being planned for 2021.
+Consultation with cooperating producers on project planning and implementation occurred in 2020 and 2021.
+Preliminary results were presented at several meetings including the American Forage and Grassland Council, Nebraska Cattlemen's College, Nebraska Sustainable Agriculture Society Conference, and Driftless Region Beef Conference reaching 130 participants.
+Final statewide results are currently being analyzed, and education and outreach efforts are being planned for 2022.

 Increased utilization of simple cropping systems in the Midwestern United States has led to concerns regarding